Bay County Audubon Society

 All trips and times are subject to change.
 Check the newsletter or call Ron Houser at 850-763-7485(h) preferred, or 850-381-5651(c) No texting, please.
 Bring binoculars, field guides, insect repellant, sunscreen, drinks, water, snacks and lunch where noted.

 Be sure to confirm the trip before going (especially if it has rained).

 More information will be available as it gets closer to the time of the field trip.
 Also check us on Facebook or Meetup for current updates.

-Saturday, Oct.
-20 – Bird Walk at Panama City Beach Conservation Park.
+Saturday, Dec 8– Bird Walk at Panama City Beach Conservation Park.
 7:30am.
 This is the first of four bird walks in this park this season.
 Meet us in the parking lot of this 2900 acre conservation area.
 Some of this area is slowly being transformed into wetlands due to discharge of treated wastewater and restoration of the habitat.
 This means more and more birds are being found there, including black-bellied whistling ducks.
 The bird list is up to over 140 species!
 We may break up into groups and walk the trails and boardwalks looking for a wide variety of birds.
-This is also right in the middle of fall migration so some of those can be expected.
 A moderate amount of walking is required but we go at a slow pace.
 This is an excellent place for new birders to spot the birds.
 We should be finished by 10:30am.
 Bring snacks and drink as well as binoculars and insect repellent.